MAGNIFY

-Cystic Fibrosis Trust & Cystic Fibrosis Foundation-funded research programme exploring the use of lung MRI in cystic fibrosisRead more about our work here & listen to our appearance on the CForYourself podcast via this link (Series 2, Episode 5).
+Cystic Fibrosis Trust & Cystic Fibrosis Foundation-funded research programme exploring the use of lung MRI in cystic fibrosisRead more about our work in this CF Trust article & listen to our appearance on the CForYourself podcast via this link (Series 2, Episode 5).

 Latest news: